-Idaho School Benefit Trust Program-the self-funded program for the pool of Participating School Districts who provide benefits for Eligible Employees and Eligible Retirees by selecting benefit options provided in this Summary Plan Description.
+Idaho School Benefit Trust Program-the self-funded program for the pool of Participating School Districts who provide benefits for Eligible Employees and Eligible Retirees by selecting benefit options provided in the Plan.

 Illness-a deviation from the healthy and normal condition of any bodily function or tissue.
 An Illness can exist with or without a Participant's awareness of it, and can be of known or unknown cause(s).